 Bunny Goodjohn - Image Gold Rush: Mining Photographs for Narratives

 We have all been fixed at some point in our lives inside photographs that deliver stories—our own, our family's, our friends’, and those of total strangers.
 Some photos hand over the truth of a precise shutter moment on a particular day, while others seem to represent the distillation of an entire childhood.
 With Bunny Goodjohn, participants took a deep look into photographs to discover their poetic seams.

 Frances Brown - Audiobooks with ACX: Sounds Fantastic!

 Producing audiobooks has never been easier than with ACX, an Amazon company.
-This step-by-step presentation will take you from start to finish on how to turn your book into a recorded masterpiece, and all at NO up-front cost to the author.
+This step-by-step presentation took us from start to finish on how to turn your book into a recorded masterpiece, and all at NO up-front cost to the author.
 Taught by a multi-published author, Frances Brown, who’s done it multiple times.